Gscorreia89/pyChemometrics/docs/index.rst

 Using the pyChemometrics Models
 ===============================

-Each of the
-The :doc:`tutorial <tutorial>` introduces the main objects, and typical use cases.
+The :doc:`tutorial <tutorial>` introduces the main objects, exemplified with typical use cases.

 The pyChemometrics object classes